 There is no sure-fire way to ensure that transitioning from a swaddle won’t result in sleep disturbances.
 Any time there is a change in routine parents should brace for a hiccup in sleep patterns.

 Sleep becomes easier when babies are able to soothe themselves.
-Swaddles babies who would have otherwise sucked thier fingers or thumbs to soothe don’t have this tool.
+Swaddles babies who would have otherwise sucked their fingers or thumbs to soothe don’t have this tool.
 So it might help to offer your swaddled baby a pacifier at night.
 Then, when the swaddle is removed, they have a familiar self soothing tool available to them.

 It’s also important to establish a solid bedtime routine to help a baby understand that it’s time to sleep.
 A good routine will include a bath, a story, some singing and rocking, and conclude with a baby being placed on their back in their crib, or safe sleep area, when they are drowsy but not fully asleep.

-Parents who are working through the transition should remember that baby’s, like humans have a distinct sleep cycle that includes short periods of restlessness or wakefulness.
+Parents who are working through the swaddle transition should remember that baby’s, like humans have a distinct sleep cycle that includes short periods of restlessness or wakefulness.
 These will generally pass as the baby transitions into another sleep state.
 If you hear your baby fuss or move, it might be best to stay put and see what happens.
 Many babies may simply fall back to sleep on their own.
 And intervention in those periods can actually be more disruptive than helpful.

 Finally, any parent worrying about swaddling should contact their pediatrician who should be able to offer guidelines specific to your child.